Rame Peninsula: County history

 Until boundary reform in the 19th century a part of the peninsula was part of Devon, not Cornwall.
 The Counties (Detached Parts) Act 1844 transferred parts of Maker and St John, ensuring those parishes (and the peninsula) were entirely in Cornwall.
 These manors had been possessions of Tavistock Abbey from Norman times.

+Military use

+The peninsula has been the location of a number of fortifications defending the western approaches to Plymouth Sound, including Tregantle and Scraesdon Forts, and Tregantle Down, Hawkins, Rame Church and Penlee Batteries.